Coloquinte/torchSR/README.md

-# Super-Resolution Datasets for Pytorch
+# Super-Resolution Networks for Pytorch

 Super-resolution is a process that increases the resolution of an image, adding additional details.
 Neural networks are the go-to method for accurate or realistic super-resolution.